alwell/Web_Site/index.md

 She uses simple, straightforward, uncluttered language to help us understand.
 However, she does not shy away from the depth and subtlety of the original teachings.
 She has written books which no one else has even attempted, for example, Cetasikas.
 To this day I have not seen any other books which can compete with hers on the development of insight.

+Nina’s writings are well-known amongst English speaking Buddhists, and she is highly respected in Thailand where several of her books have been translated into the Thai language with (after many reprints) over one hundred thousand copies now.
+Her books have also been translated in Sri Lanka, Indonesia, Nepal, China, Vietnam, Germany, France and Italy.

 We have lost Nina, a very good friend in the Dhamma, but we gain through her writings an understanding of the Dhamma which can never be lost.

 ### Biographies